HJavixCS/AxaAssesment/README.md

 # README #

-Axa Assesment (Backend) por Héctor Javier Castillo Suazo.
+Axa Assesment (Back-end) by Héctor Javier Castillo Suazo.

 ### What is this repository for? ###

-* Solución Visual Studio 2015 (Web API)
+* Visual Studio 2015 Solution (Web API 2).
+DDD Approach (Repositories, Mappers, Domain Entities, etc).
+* Unit Testing (NUnit framework, NSubstitute)
 * 1.0

 ### How do I get set up? ###

-* Clonar el repositorio (o descargar el código fuente)
+* Clone repository (or download source code)
-* Restaurar Nuget Packages en toda la solución
+* Respore Nuget Packages for the solution
-* No hay uso de bases de datos
+* There is not database configuration
-* Ejecutar Test Unitarios (HJCS.Tests)
+* Run Unit Tests (HJCS.Tests)
-* Asegurarse se poner como Startup Project el proyecto de la API REST (HJCS.WebApi)
+* Check if Web API project is set as Startup Project(HJCS.WebApi)
-* Ejecutar la solución desde Visual Studio
+* Run the solution into Visual Studio
-* Usar Postman (https://www.getpostman.com/) para probar la Web API
+* Use Postman tool (https://www.getpostman.com/) to test the Web API (Or use Fiddler instead)

-### Probando la Web API con Postman ###
+### Testing the Web API with Postman ###
 **API Constraints:**

 Get user data filtered by user id -> Can be accessed by users with role "users" and "admin":